Introduction to Salesforce

-- Automation Testing – In automated testing, the system is tested by the testing team using the various automation tools like Selenium, QTP, and AssureClick.
+- Automation Testing – In automated testing, the system is tested by the testing team using various automation tools like Selenium, QTP, and AssureClick.

 Levels of Salesforce Testing

 The salesforce testing process has the following levels:

 - Unit Testing – In unit testing, salesforce developers perform unit testing during the development process.
 Apex has a testing framework that allows developers to write, run, and check the results of the test cases.

 This framework also helps the developer in determining the code coverage.
-To deploy the code on the production, the code coverage must be at least 75%.
+To deploy the code on production, the code coverage must be at least 75%.
 That is at least 75% of the code should be covered by the unit tests and all the test cases should have been passed.

-- System Testing – In system testing, the testing team conducts the testing of the whole system that includes new changes and the existing features.
+- System Testing – In system testing, the testing team conducts the testing of the whole system which includes new changes and the existing features.
 The goal of this testing is to make sure that the system works as per the requirements.

 - UAT – In user acceptance testing, as the name suggests, end-users representing the client perform the testing.
 UAT is carried out in a production-like environment and gives confidence to the client that everything is developed according to the requirements.

 The goal of the UAT is to find out any critical bugs in the system that will impact the user experience on the live system in a negative manner.
-This is the last level of testing before deploying the code on the production.
+This is the last level of testing before deploying the code on production.